TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optiflash_configuration.md

 ## How to configure FLC.

 FLC is a simplified DMA.
-To configure FLC, in syscfg, it can be done by clicking to the `Fast Local Copy` nav menu item under OpTI-Flash drop down menu at the bottom.
+To configure FLC, in syscfg, it can be done by clicking to the `Fast Local Copy` nav menu item under OptiFlash drop down menu at the bottom.

 \imageStyle{flc_syscfg_initial.png,width:50%}
 \image html flc_syscfg_initial.png